Acupuncture effective on many points

 The point in the middle of the ball of the foot

-and the inside of the ankle (the soft part between the Achilles tendon and the ankle)
+and the inside of the ankle (the soft area between the Achilles tendon and the ankle)

-And these points: the area between the metatarsals of the little and the second smallest toe and the point just before the junction of the metatarsals of the big and the second toe.
+And these points: the area between the metatarsals of the small and second smallest toe and the point just before the junction of the metatarsals of the big and second toe.

 Mastering the flu